techidaily/site-discover-helper/source/_posts/free-and-easy-winx-dvd-creator-software-make-and-burn-discs-on-windows-1011.md

 In addition, Blu-ray discs use more advanced video compression technologies, such as MPEG-4 AVC (H.264) or HEVC (H.265), allowing for higher-quality video with less compression artifacts compared to the MPEG-2 compression used in DVDs.
 Therefore, DVD is considered lower quality compared to Blu-ray.

+### Is DVD higher quality than streaming?

+Yes.
+DVDs typically have SD resolutions.
+In contrast, streaming services can offer resolutions up to 4K Ultra HD (3840x2160 pixels) or even higher.
+This means that streaming services can provide significantly sharper and more detailed images compared to DVDs.
+Meanwhile, streaming services allow access to a wide range of movies, TV shows, documentaries, and original productions compared to DVDs.

 <!-- affiliate ads begin -->
 <a href="https://ephamedtechinc.pxf.io/c/5597632/2120867/26400?prodsku=mars" target="_top" id="2120867">